 What are the advantages of a Northampton community network?

-- Lower costs.
-It’s a rare community network that cannot offer both higher speeds and lower costs than commercial Internet Service Providers (ISPs) like Comcast.
+- Lower prices. a community network would offer both higher speeds and lower prices than commercial Internet Service Providers (ISPs) like Comcast.
 Both businesses and residents would benefit from reduced communications costs.
 These costs could be recaptured for more productive uses.
 It’s not unrealistic to expect you would save a third or more with a community network.
 Considering how vital affordable internet access is to people today, particularly those with modest or low incomes, a community network would make communication costs more certain and affordable with less likelihood of large cost fluctuations.

 - True fiber to the home.
-Potentially such a network could offer true Fiber to the Home (FTTH) and to Northampton businesses, the highest speed available.
-This would offer a quantum leap in available bandwidth and potential network speeds of 1gbps (gigabits per second) or higher, dramatically reducing downloading and uploading times.
+Potentially such a network would offer true Fiber to the Home (FTTH) and to Northampton businesses.
+This would be a quantum leap in available bandwidth with potential network speeds of 1gigabit per second (1Gbps) or higher, dramatically reducing downloading and uploading times.
 Fiber networks are also extremely reliable as they are not subject to electromagnetic interference.
 They also have greater upgrade potential making the network more future-proof than existing or alternative options.

 - Choice.
-Effectively, Comcast has no competition for high-speed internet, which means customers likely pay more for their services than they would with competition, not to mention poor customer service.
+Effectively, Comcast has no competition for high-speed internet, which means customers pay more for their services and get less than they would with competition, not to mention poor customer service.

 - True net neutrality.
 Comcast is opposed to net neutrality, although it claims it has no plans to block or rate-limit sites at this time.
-A community network would probably require net neutrality, especially if it is governed by its citizens.
+A community network could require net neutrality, especially if it is governed by its citizens.

 - Data as a utility.
 What do we mean by a utility?
 We mean that we believe that the Internet is no longer optional.
-Robust high-speed Internet today is as vital as water, sewage, electricity and gas.
-People of modest means in particular need internet access at affordable rates.
+Robust and high-speed Internet today is as vital as water, sewage, electricity and gas.
+People of modest means in particular need Internet access at affordable rates.
 As such, it should be treated as a utility, overseen by elected officials accountable to the citizens, and provided as a robust service at minimal cost.
 The Internet should be tuned to meet the needs of its users, not Comcast’s shareholders.
 Subsidies should be offered to the lowest income residents.